 HCV is not spread by food or water and there is no evidence that HCV is spread by sneezing, coughing, hugging, or other casual contact.

 Preventing Transmission of Hepatitis C

 People who have HCV should remain aware that their blood, and possibly other body fluids, are potentially contagious for the rest of their life.
-Care should be taken to avoid blood exposure to others by sharing toothbrushes, razors, needles, etc. In addition, infected individuals can never donate blood and should inform medical and dental care providers so that proper precautions can be followed.
+Care should be taken to avoid blood exposure to others by sharing toothbrushes, razors, needles, etc. In addition, infected individuals can never donate blood and should inform medical and dental care providers if you need to take any treatment like for example a wisdom teeth removal so that proper precautions can be followed.